starship/starship/README.md

 - [x] Current Go version (`🐹`).
 - [x] Package version of package in current directory (`📦`).
 - [ ] Current battery level and status
-- [x] Current Git branch and rich repo status.
+- [x] Current Git branch and rich repo status:
+    - ? — untracked changes
+    - + — uncommitted changes in the index
+    - ! — unstaged changes
+    - » — renamed files
+    - ✘ — deleted files
+    - $ — stashed changes
+    - = — unmerged changes
+    - ⇡ — ahead of remote branch
+    - ⇣ — behind of remote branch
+    - ⇕ — diverged changes
 - [ ] Indicator for jobs in the background (`✦`).
 - [ ] Execution time of the last command if it exceeds the set threshold.